pavtiger/Parse-tables-from-PDF/README.md

 All data will output to `output/` directory.
 You can find example results in `example/`.

-You can also lower the render quality to reduce RAM usage
+You can also change the render quality (>= 200)
 ```
-python3 main.py --input example/rencap2021.pdf --limit 10 --quality 100
+python3 main.py --input example/rencap2021.pdf --limit 10 --quality 300
 ```

 All availible flags:
 * _input_ - Path to input pdf file to convert
 * _remote_ - Link to a remote location from where to obtain PDF file
 * _limit_ - Process only first N pages. (-1 if all)
 * _quality_ - PDF page render quality (default 200).
-Lower to reduce RAM usage.
-For example, 300 requires 8gb of RAM
+Increasing will consume more RAM, but going under 200 is **highly unadvised**.
+This will cause recongision **errors**.
+For reference, 300 requires 8gb of RAM